 - Try to understand how they behave - are they the decision makers, are they detail- oriented or emotional about their purchase.

-Once the buyer personas have been identified understand how your business will be able to meet their needs and accordingly change your marketing approach for each buyer personas.
+Once the buyer personas have been identified to understand how your business will be able to meet their needs and accordingly change your marketing approach for each buyer personas.

 3. Define Objectives